Feature request #18436

 I will reference this issue/feature request to it.

-#2 Updated by eino jaskari about 2 years ago
+#2 Updated by eino jaskari over 4 years ago

 Nice to know there is already a talk in place about "in layer editing".